Lime Rickey® Smooth Hydrangea

 A hardy, showy shrub which features large, long lasting, disc-like bloom heads that start out bright green and age to creamy jade; has exceptionally strong stems, an excellent cut flower that dries well; reliably blooms on new growth every year

 Lime Rickey® Smooth Hydrangea features bold light green flat-top flowers at the ends of the branches from mid summer to mid fall.
 The flowers are excellent for cutting.
-It has forest green foliage throughout the season.
+It has forest green deciduous foliage.
 The heart-shaped leaves do not develop any appreciable fall colour.
-The fruit is not ornamentally significant.

 Lime Rickey® Smooth Hydrangea is a multi-stemmed deciduous shrub with a more or less rounded form.
 Its strikingly bold and coarse texture can be very effective in a balanced landscape composition.

 This shrub will require occasional maintenance and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 It has no significant negative characteristics.

 Lime Rickey® Smooth Hydrangea is recommended for the following landscape applications;